 Facts and Statistics

-- By the early 1990s, a wide array of companies had their own diet refreshments on supermarket shelves.
+- By the early 1990s, many companies had their diet refreshments on supermarket shelves.

 - Initially launched in Argentina in 2013, Coca-Cola Life is made with a mix of stevia and sugar as its sweeteners.

-- Many consumers are concerned about possible health effects of sugar substitutes and caffeine overuse.
+- Many consumers are concerned about the possible health effects of sugar substitutes and the overuse of caffeine.

-- National Center for Health Statistics study showed about one-fifth of the U.S. population ages 2 years and over consumed diet drinks on a given day in 2009 - 2010, and 11% consumed 16 fluid oz. of diet drinks or more.
+- National Center for Health Statistics study showed about one-fifth of the U.S. population aged two years and over consumed diet drinks on a given day in 2009 - 2010, and 11% consumed 16 fluid oz. of diet drinks or more.